ksalzke/custom-complete-omnifocus-plugin/README.md

 ## Preferences

+This action allows you to:
+* select whether the next task in a perspective should automatically be selected when 'custom complete' is run (this will only apply when there is a single task selected)
-This action allows you to configure one or more tags that should be removed from tasks after they have been completed.
+* configure one or more tags that should be removed from tasks after they have been completed.

 # Functions